 Now cyano on the upper capstrips.
 I hold the ends with masking tape while the cyano is setting.
 You will get a neater job if you chamfer the front of the cap strips before gluing them on.
 You need to sand them anyway to remove release agent and assure good adhesion.
 The cap strips should overlap the TE completely (they are all that holds it on) and overlap the D- box by around 5 mm.
 The following pictures shows the panel after adding the top cap strips and partially shaping the tip block..

 As you can see, I use 3 mm medium ribs at the dihedral joint on each panel and the rest are 1.5 mm medium balsa.
 The only exception is for F1A root ribs, which have to take a lot of load from handling and from the rear joiner pin.
 The basic ribs are 3 mm at the root and 1.5 mm at the next station in.
 Both ribs are reinforced with 0.4 mm ply.
 1.5 mm planking is fitted between them once the rear joiner pins have been installed.
-When the cyano is good and set you can pull the complete wing up off the film and clean it up ready for covering.
+When the cyano is good and set you can pull the complete panel up off the film and clean it up ready for covering.

 Removal is a brute force operation but the complete panel is strong enough to come off without damage.